sbudh/Sailpoint/README.md

 Object email = identity.getAttribute("email");
 return status + "," + email;

-12.Write a rule to return all the certifications in your system and its certifiers.
+Write a rule to return all the certifications in your system and its certifiers.
   List allcertifiers = new ArrayList();
   List certList = context.getObjects(Certification.class);
   if(cert != null ){